Do you need to find a property manager for your Florida investment property?

 Reports are a fundamental part of property management and it is not necessary to understand all the implications of the provided financial data.

 Try to determine whether the candidate knows how to interpret and explain all the data points in a clear way.
 Ask additional questions.
 Ask for a sample report and go over all the details.
-Doing this helps you understand the future reports better.
+According to this Portland property management company doing this helps you understand the future reports better.

 Question #10: How does the management agreement work?